joesheridan/guppy-jeans-demo/README.md

 ```
 This will run the jest tests.

-### Reasons/justification for each library or framework you decide to use, if any
+### Reasons/justification for libraries/frameworks used

 * ReactJS - React is a light-weight javascript library (as FB describe it) built to maximize reusable components
 and handle the rendering of ui components in a sensible manner.